chrsoo/microservices/README.md

 ## Alternatives
 There are of course other solutions that still respect the DRY principle.

-For example it might be possible to get rid of the Dockerfile.
+For example it might be preferable to get rid of the Dockerfile altogether.
 If you are building with Maven a good candidate is to use [JIB](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin).

-Instead of using Jenkinsfiles you may use custom Git repostory manager hooks to provision new pipelines for repositories and branches as needed.
-This seems like a rather cumbersome approach though.
+You could also get rid of the Jenkinsfile and implement autodicsovery yourself but this seems like a rather cumbersome approach though.
+I would opt for an out-of-the-box solution that provisions build pipelines automatically.

+I am not aware of any alternaives that do not use a Jenkinsfile, so it may be a good reason to look beyond Jenkins.
+USing another tool also has the benefit of not having to deal with Jenkins flavour of Groovy...

-Looking into other CI/CD tools than Jenkins can also be a good idea given the challengeds in writing pipeline DSL in Groovy.
-Any feedback on good alternatives that stay DRY is welcome!
+Any pointers on good alternatives that stay DRY for managing a large number of Git repositories and Dockerfiles are welcome!